shamangary/Pytorch-Stochastic-Depth-Resnet/README.md

 ```

 # Something you should know
-The original paper use the following equation in testing
+The original paper uses the following equation in testing.
 ```
 out = self.prob*out + identity
 ```